- Intriguing shape

 The 2019 BMW X4’s coupe-like design is standard, but you’ll pay extra for almost everything else.

 Restraint is required when it comes to the 2019 BMW X4’s options list.

 At around $51,500 the base X4 xDrive30i is well-equipped but hardly lavish.
-We award it a point for its decent standard kit and another for the myriad optional extras.
+We award it a point for its decent standard kit, good warranty, and another for the myriad optional extras.
 We take back a point for BMW’s Apple CarPlay strategy that turns what other automakers include for free into a subscription service.
 Overall, the X4 ends up at 6 out of 10.
 (Read more about how we rate cars.)

 The base xDrive30i is susceptible to price creep as it lacks commonly expected features: heated seats ($500) and keyless ignition ($1,000).
 Additional goodies include a digital instrument cluster and adaptive LED lighting, but BMW requires that buyers select optional tiers before the best tech can be unlocked.
 Look to spend upward of $60,000 on an 2019 X4 xDrive30i you might find on a dealer’s lot.